 Moving to Oman brings you to a less well-known corner of the Middle East.
-Unlike the neighboring United Arab Emirates, the Sultanate of Oman has not the same reputation for glitz and commerce or the same popularity as a tourist destination.
+Unlike the neighboring United Arab Emirates, the Sultanate of Oman does not have the same reputation for glitz and commerce or the same popularity as a tourist destination.
 The latter might change soon since the Lonely Planet named Oman the “in destination” of 2012.
 Nonetheless, many expats may not know what to expect.

 By moving to Oman, you will relocate to the southeast corner of the Arabian Peninsula, between Yemen and the UAE.
 The country also shares an inland border with Saudi Arabia, somewhere in the dunes of the Rub' al Khali, the largest sand desert in the world.

 Oman has about the same surface area as Poland or the US state of Kansas.
 It is divided into 11 governates (muhafazah), which consist of about 60 districts (wilyat).
 Most expatriates settle in the capital of Muscat, which forms a governate of its own.
 Moreover, there’s a large foreign-born population in Salalah, in the southernmost province of Dhofar.

 Anyone moving to Oman should be prepared for the rather extreme climate.
 In the fertile Al Batinah coastal plain, the subtropical temperatures range from 22°C to 25°C in winter and reach up to 40°C in the humid summer months with their warm nights.
 When the gharbi wind blows from the desert, it gets even hotter, so choose your luggage accordingly!